getsling/AppTemplate/style.md

 }
 ```

-The spaces, use of newlines and placement of braces are how our code should look.
+Note the placement of spaces and braces, and the use of newlines to separate the code logic and make it more readable.
 Another example:

 ```objective-c
 @class Person;